Dynamic via-points and improved spatial generalization for online trajectory planning with Dynamic Movement Primitives: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ynamic} Movement Primitives (DMP) has emerged as a promising method for encoding a desired trajectory and generalizing it to new situations.
-It is particularly favoured thanks to its ease of training, generalization and robustness properties and has been applied in a plethora of practical robotic tasks and applications.
+Dynamic Movement Primitives (DMP) \cite{Ijspeert2013, PASTOR2013351} have emerged as a promising method for encoding a desired trajectory and generalizing it to new situations.
+It is particularly favoured thanks to its ease of training, generalization, robustness and on-line modulation properties and has been applied in a plethora of practical robotic tasks and applications \cite{Pastor_2011_DMP, Ude_Task_specific_DMP_2010, Umlauft_2014, Hitting_DMP_Peters_2013, Gams_DMP_force_2014, Luo2022}.
 The trajectory to be encoded is typically provided through PbD (Programming by Demonstration) \cite{PbD_Billard}, as an intuitive and efficient means of teaching human-skills to robots.

 In DMP, the objective of generalization is to generate a trajectory from a new initial position to a new, possibly time-varying, target position, while also preserving the shape of the demonstrated trajectory.
-To this end, different types of generalization have been proposed with the most well-known being the one introduced in \cite{Ijspeert2013}.
-This scaling has some important shortcomings, i.e. over-scaling of the generalized trajectory when the demonstrated end-points (initial and final position) are close, failure to generate a motion when the new end-points during execution coincide and mirroring of the trajectory when the sign of the difference between the new end-points is different from the sign of the difference of demonstrated ones.
-Other DMP variants that attempt to tackle the negative scaling effects include \cite{Koutras_DMP_scaling} and \cite{Bio_DMP_2009}.
-However, \cite{Koutras_DMP_scaling} can still produce large spatial scalings and cannot generate a motion when the new initial and final positions are the same, while \cite{Bio_DMP_2009} fails to reproduce the demonstrated trajectory pattern to new targets that are relatively far away from the demonstrated one.
+To this end, different DMP variations and/or spatial generalization mechanisms have been proposed with the most well-known being the classical DMP formulation from \cite{Ijspeert2013}.
+However, the classical DMP spatial scaling has some important shortcomings, i.e. over-scaling of the generalized trajectory when the demonstrated end-points (initial and final position) are close, failure to generate a motion when the new end-points during execution coincide and mirroring of the trajectory when the sign of the difference between the new end-points is different from the sign of the difference of demonstrated ones.
+To remedy these issues, the bio-inspired DMP formulation is proposed in \cite{Bio_DMP_2009}.
+Nevertheless, it exhibits poor generalization for targets that are not close to the demonstration, as highlighted in \cite{Mollifier_bio_DMP_2021}, where an improved version of the bio-inspired DMP is proposed to enhance its spatial generalization.
+A novel generalization to tackle the scaling issues of classical DMP is also proposed in \cite{Koutras_DMP_scaling}.
+While \cite{Mollifier_bio_DMP_2021}, \cite{Koutras_DMP_scaling} resolve the classical DMP scaling issues, they introduce over-scaling in trajectories with amplitudes bigger than the distance between the initial and final position, which is typical in many practical applications, like in packing applications where lifting an object and placing it down in a box is required.
+A different offline spatial generalization approach is proposed in \cite{DMP_via_opt_2015} based on minimizing a norm, that is learned from multiple demonstrations, solving an iterative optimization problem.